cdfoundation/toc/PROJECT_LIFECYCLE.md

 **Acceptance Criteria**

-Projects may be granted Emeritus status via a 2/3 vote from the TOC and with approval from project ownership.
-In cases where there is a lack of project ownership, only a 2/3 vote from the TOC is required.
+Projects may be granted Emeritus status via a 2/3 vote from the TOC.

 ## IV.
 Annual Review Process